amazeeio/docs/local_docker_development/pygmy.md

 `pygmy` is the single tool needed to get the amazee.io Docker Drupal Development Environment running on your Linux based system.
 It is also capable of working together with the very new [Docker for Mac](https://docs.docker.com/docker-for-mac/)! (quite a lot for such a [small whale](https://en.wikipedia.org/wiki/Pygmy_sperm_whale) 🐳)

-{% hint style='info' %}
+{% hint style='working' %}
 If you don't run the new Docker for Mac: Sorry `pygmy` is not for you, we have a bigger whale for you: `cachalot` for OS X!
-We still advise our customers to use cachalot on OSX, as the filesystem issues on Docker for Mac have not yet been solved by Docker.
+While Docker for Mac and `pygmy` work well.
+We still advise to use `cachalot` on OSX, as the filesystem issues on Docker for Mac have not yet been solved by Docker itself.
 {% endhint %}

 `pygmy` will handle for you: